ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 **Example request**
 {: token}

-This is an example of creating a new bucket called 'vault-images'.
+The following example creates a bucket that is called 'vault-images'.

 ```http
 PUT /vault-images HTTP/1.1